kubero-dev/kubero/README.md

 **2) Run `kubero install` to install all components on a new or your existing cluster**

-You can bring your own cluster or create one with the kubero install on one of the following providers:
+You can bring your own existing cluster or create one with the kubero install on one of the following providers:
 - GKE
 - Scaleway
 - DigitalOcean